-Miami is broken into several areas: the North, South, West and Downtown.
+Miami is broken into several areas: the North, South, West, and Downtown.
 Downtown Miami, located on the eastern side, is the heart of the city and includes Brickell and the Port of Miami, which is known as the Cruise Capital of the World.
 It's also the central business district for all of South Florida.
 South Beach is located to the east across the Biscayne Bay.
 Northwest of Downtown is Civic Center.

 Southern Miami includes Coconut Grove and Coral Way, which is a historic residential area that was constructed in 1922.
 Coconut Grove was established in 1822.
-The west side of the city includes Flagami and Little Havana and it's home to many traditional immigrant neighborhoods from Central America and Cuba.
+The west side of the city includes Flagami and Little Havana, and it's home to many traditional immigrant neighborhoods from Central America and Cuba.

-In 2000, the largest ethnic/national origin in Miami was Cuban (34.1% of the population), followed by Nicaraguan (5.6%), Haitian (5.5%), Honduran (3.3%), Dominican (1.7%) and Colombian (1.6%).
+In 2000, the most significant ethnic/national origin in Miami was Cuban (34.1% of the population), followed by Nicaraguan (5.6%), Haitian (5.5%), Honduran (3.3%), Dominican (1.7%) and Colombian (1.6%).
 The United Nations Development Program (UNDP) also ranked Miami first in terms of its percentage of foreign-born residents at 59%, followed fairly far behind by Toronto at 50%.

 Miami Population Growth

 Nearly 32% of Metro Miami's growth in 2011 was foreign-born, and more than half went on to become US citizens.
-While South Florida's population has been fairly stagnant for a decade, it's starting an unexpected shift upward, with Miami-Dade's population growing 2.1% in one year.
-It's now the 6th fastest growing region in the United States, when it didn't even make the top 50 from 2000 to 2010.
+While South Florida's population has been relatively stagnant for a decade, it's starting an unexpected shift upward, with Miami-Dade's population growing 2.1% in one year.
+It's now the 6th fastest growing region in the United States when it didn't even make the top 50 from 2000 to 2010.